karrot-dev/karrot-frontend/docs/features/places.md

 - can mark certain places as favourite
 - will show up at top of place list in sidebar with a star
 - will subscribe you to place wall
-- shows you available activities from favourite stores at top of group wall
+- shows you available activities from favourite places at top of group wall

 ## Show Directions